BlueAndi/DroidControlShip/doc/ROS2/webots/webots.md

 # Using DCS with Webots under ROS2

-The page discussed how to integrate DCS with Webots and ROS2.
+This page discusses how to integrate DCS with Webots and ROS2.

 ## Deployment for TurtleSim Example